dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/shared-libraries.rst

 libapr-1.so.10.0.0        CSWlibapr1-10-0-0       libapr1_10_0_0
 ========================= ======================= =========================

-Separators
-^^^^^^^^^^

 Separators are added between two adjacent numbers, and removed if a number and a letter are next to each other.
 For example, ``libfoo.so.0`` becomes ``CSWlibfoo0``, and ``libfoo-1.so.0`` becomes ``CSWlibfoo1-0``.

 Linkable shared objects
 ~~~~~~~~~~~~~~~~~~~~~~~

-The policy or recommendation shall refer to libraries which are //linkable,// meaning other binaries can link against them.
-Shared objects in private directories, such as /opt/csw/lib/someproject/foo.so (think Python modules) are not shared libraries which other projects can link to, and therefore there is no benefit in placing them in separate packages.
+The policy or recommendation shall refer to libraries which are //linkable,//
+meaning other binaries can link against them.
+Shared objects in private
+directories, such as /opt/csw/lib/someproject/foo.so (think Python modules)
+are not shared libraries which other projects can link to, and therefore there

-Special cases
-^^^^^^^^^^^^^
+is no benefit in placing them in separate packages.

-Some packages (e.g. Kerberos libraries) put private shared libraries into /opt/csw/lib.
-They don't expose any public API, and only own Kerberos binaries link to them.
-Private shared libraries can be bundled with the main package, without splitting them off.
+Some packages (e.g. Kerberos libraries) put private shared libraries into
+/opt/csw/lib.
+They don't expose any public API, and only own Kerberos
+binaries link to them.
+Private shared libraries can be bundled with the main

-Examples
-^^^^^^^^
+package, without splitting them off.

 ============================================================================== ============
 file                                                                           linkable?